 - Got free samples of something?
 Give them to VIPs.

 - Don’t forget to slap “VIP” on their badge, make them important.
-They’ll come back.
+They’ll be back.

 - Anything free can be monetized.
 Don’t be afraid to do it.
 People love VIP status, no matter what comes with it.